stonier/graveyard_rocon_planning/capabilities.rst

 - **actions**: ROS actionlib actions, described by their *name* and *type*.
 - **dynamic_parameters**: ROS dynamic parameters, described by their *name* and *type*.
 - **requires**: list of other Capabilities_ which this Capability requires. **??** should capabilities be able to depend on other capabilities?
+- **description**: This is a free form text section which can contain a description and any expected behaviors or conventions that are otherwise not captured by the other parameters in the interface.
+This is not enforced or formally structured in any way, but simply serves a sort of minimal but highly localized documentation for the Interface.

 Capabilities_ consist only of the interface declaration, and they do not implement the interface but instead serve as a common reference for both the app developer and the robot developer.
 Capabilities_ can depend on other Capabilities_ **??**.